Bassintag/p5studio/README.md

 It is recommended to use the `generate` command to create new sketches in order to avoid mistakes.

 The `optimization` field in the

+## Examples

+For more examples please check out the [example folder](https://github.com/Bassintag/p5studio/tree/master/examples).

+You can run the examples locally by cloning this repository and using the following command:

+`npm run serve:examples`

 ### Example sketch